-Note 2: The adjustments to the pensions charge represent the non-cash element of service cost (i.e. including the present value of projected benefits resulting from employee service in the current year) less cash contributions paid.
+Note 2: The adjustments to the pensions charge represent the net service cost (i.e. the present value of projected benefits resulting from employee service in the current year less cash contributions paid).

 Note 3: The net interest cost is the interest accumulated on the pension liability and this is offset against the current year's interest earned on pension assets.
-These are non-cash adjustments.

-Note 4: The early retirement provision adjustment relates to the gain arising from the actuarial valuation during the year and other non-cash movements (if charged to staff costs / other operating costs).
+Note 4: The early retirement provision adjustment relates to the gain/loss arising from the actuarial valuation during the year and other non-cash movements (if charged to staff costs / other operating costs).